Cloud means Multi-Cloud

 But that is not necessarily the greatest worry: people tend to shortcut complexity and lengthy processes and public cloud vendors make it way to easy to access cloud resources within minutes with the simple (yet virtual) swipe of a company credit card.
 The nightmare has a name: Shadow IT!
 You end up with individual, unconnected, unregistered public cloud accounts the company pays for but has no efficient way to manage.
 All comes down to individual initiative and discipline which might go well, but it’s an anarchy and there is no way to ensure rules and regulations are followed and compliance is uphold.
 This has severe implications for security or regulatory duties, e.g. you cannot give full report about data processing activities as required by the GDPR.
 Accounts might be shared among colleagues.
 When people leave the company, no one guarantuees credentials are rotated.
 And so on.

 Therefore, this stage is like purgatory – you suffer from sins of the past and want to get out as soon as possible.
-To receive remissions, action is necessary.
+To receive remission, action is necessary.

 Stage 1: Manual / Semi-automated Multi-Cloud Management 😐